 Is there a job placement service or career day?

 Goshen College, as part of its mission, wants to help students find not just a job, but to understand how their gifts may turn into a calling.
 We want to help you merge your mission with God’s mission on earth, investing your energy in meeting the needs of a changing world.

-Goshen College helps students market their skills, abilities and strengths in order to find employment through the Career Services office.
+Goshen College helps students market their skills, abilities and strengths in order to find employment through the Career Networks office.

 The Career Networks office offers the following opportunities for students: